Role on Governing Body: Co-opted Governor since October 2019.

 Education and Employment: I came to Bristol University in 1972 and have stayed in this city, which I love.
 After University I qualified as a social worker and have worked in Children’s Services, both for the local authority and also for a charity which supported homeless families.

-Particular Interest in Governing Body: I am the named governor for Pupil Premium.
+Particular Interest in Governing Body: I am the Named Governor for Children-in-care and for children benefiting from targeted funding

 Relevant experience: I have spent much of my social work career supporting children with special needs and their families.